Sebastian-git/Flashcards/README.md

 ![](/images/submission.png)

-The front and back will look as follows.
+The front and back will look like this

 ![](/images/front.png)